xsc/jansi-clj/README.md

 (require 'jansi-clj.auto)
 ```

 That's it.
-The standard output (as well as Clojure's `*out*` and `*err*` writers) will be wrapped in a
+The standard output streams (as well as Clojure's `*out*` and `*err*` writers) will be wrapped
-platform-/terminal-specific way to provide correct handling of ANSI codes.
-This means that you can make
+in a platform-/terminal-specific way to provide correct handling of ANSI codes.
+This means that you can
-any such console output portable without having to touch any existing code.
+make any such console output portable without having to touch any existing code.

+__Note:__ Wrapping the streams currently seems not to work in the REPL.

 ## Formatting Terminal Output